 - Love carbs, but need lots of protein?
 Try this quinoa pumpkin salad or Italian quinoa salad for a guilt-free dinner.

-- This baked salmon also goes well with easy sides like roasted potatoes and broccoli or healthy honey mustard coleslaw.
+- This baked salmon also goes well with sides like roasted potatoes and broccoli, easy crispy smashed potatoes with cheese or healthy honey mustard coleslaw.

 - You can also pair the panko pesto salmon with soups like roasted pumpkin soup or cream of cabbage soup for a sumptuous dinner.